Does Long COVID Lead To Alcohol Intolerance?

 • relapse prevention planning

-Alcohol abuse treatment may be best delivered through an inpatient, residential, or outpatient rehab program, depending on the severity of the problem and other personal factors.
+Alcohol use disorder treatment may be best delivered through an inpatient, residential, or outpatient rehab program, depending on the severity of the problem and other personal factors.

 If you or a loved one with post-acute COVID-19 is facing a drinking problem, call our helpline to find the best available treatment options today.